pedrocu/pedrocu.github.io/docs/Weekly_Update.md

    * Information on status (completion) of each task)
    * Learning OOP
    * Advanced Goal - Multithread
-3. Assessment
+2. Assessment
    * Create GUI - Achieved this goal, making the GUI was mostly about reading documentation and books and trying it out.
 Working with PyQt documentation was initially intimidating, since it is all organized by object trees and written for C++.
 However, after a few weeks of referencing the documentation, I believe I have become proficient at finding what I need and implementing it.
    * Input from user and stored in MySQL - This was really two tasks.
 Input from user done, with several customized features to facilitate data entry (painting value, spreadsheet like copy and paste via a customized delegate).
 Dropped the MySQL idea.
-Upon considering the tasks of the GUI, I decided that using native Python data structures (lists and dictionaries) would be better suited to the application.
+Upon considering the tasks of the GUI, I decided that using native Python data structures (lists and dictionaries) wouldg be better suited to the application.
 The data were better represented in an unstructured database.
 Data are persisted in JSON format.
    * Progress bar for running programs-(TBD, have read up on the tools)
    * Learning OOP – I have read Part IV in Mark Lutz “Learning Python” on OOP.
 OOP knowledge is essential for working with PyQt, which is based on object hierarchies.
 Reading with an application in OOP has worked well for learning.
    * Advanced goal – I have read the chapters in PyQt on multithreaded applications.
-4. Updated goals
+3. Updated goals
    * Though this is midway through, I don’t feel ready to update goals.
 I’m sure I don’t want to add any new goals to the list I have.
 Looking at the progress I have made, in terms of the application interface, the interface is only about 25% done.
 That is less than 50%.
 However, my experience with this project is that developing an application is uneven in its progress.
 Sometimes it moves fast, sometimes one must invest time to develop tools to be efficient.
 I have built a lot of tools for my application.
 I have nearly completed the most difficult parts of the application and created several objects which will be used with small modifications (inheritance and polymorphism) to complete the next 50% of the project.
 The next week of work will determine the status of the project and then I will adjust goals.

 # Professional Development Review